lockss/lockss-rtd-manual/docs/introduction/primer.rst

          :depth: 1
          :backlinks: none

-This section offers a high-level introduction to the LOCKSS system, particularly LOCKSS 2.x.
+This section offers a high-level introduction to :term:`LOCKSS <LOCKSS system>`, particularly LOCKSS 2.x.

 ---------------
 What Is LOCKSS?
 ---------------

-The **LOCKSS system** is a mature, open source, distributed digital preservation software system developed by the `LOCKSS Program <https://www.lockss.org/>`_ at `Stanford University Libraries <https://library.stanford.edu/>`_.

-At the core of the LOCKSS system is **LCAP**, the LOCKSS Content Audit Protocol (originally the Library Content Audit Protocol), a sophisticated cryptographic audit and repair protocol that enables peer-to-peer networks called **LOCKSS networks** to preserve data together, with strong defense guarantees against digital preservation threats.
+.. include:: /glossary/lockss-system.rst

+At the core of the :term:`LOCKSS system` is :term:`LCAP`.

+.. include:: /glossary/lcap.rst

 The LOCKSS system also includes components, tools and features to support diverse digital preservation activities: